dragon3582/Portfolio-Pieces/README.md

 # Portfolio-Pieces
-Here is where I'll gradually upload pieces for a portfolio.
+Here is where I'll gradually upload pieces for portfolio purposes.